Healthcare Project Manager

 Colorado State University Global

-Students who are interested in project management can choose to apply 15 of the required degree credits towards a project specialization track that pairs the bachelor of science in healthcare administration and management with other related healthcare and business degrees.
+Students interested in project management can choose to apply 15 of the required degree credits toward a project specialization track that pairs the bachelor of science in healthcare administration and management with related healthcare and business degrees.
 A dual enrollment option allows undergraduate students to apply for a master of healthcare administration (MHA) and management by applying nine credits toward two separate degree programs.

 With new courses beginning each month and accelerated completion options, Colorado State University Global offers students the opportunity to earn one or two degrees at a pace that works best for their schedule.